SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/external-sharing-reports.md

 ## Externally Shared Content Report

-This report shows you external users that have access to your content via sharing links or have been granted access directly.
+This report shows you external users who have access to your content via sharing links or are granted access directly.

 ### Generate Report